-The Appliance Controller interface (C) handles communication with all Websense management interfaces; communicates with the Websense Data Security server; provides inter-appliance communication; (optionally) transports non-HTTP and non-HTTPS protocol enforcement; and handles Websense Master Database downloads via the Internet (unless your site uses P1 for database downloads).
+The Appliance Controller interface (C) handles communication with all Websense management interfaces; provides inter-appliance communication; (optionally) transports HTTP and non-HTTP protocol enforcement; and handles Websense Master Database downloads via the Internet.
 Initial configuration of the C interface is completed when the appliance is first powered on; a script called firstboot prompts you for the values needed to configure interface C.